Mdantsane: Sports

-Mdantsane is home to the Sisa Dukashe Stadium, a multi-purpose soccer and rugby stadium.
-Opened in 1973, Sisa Dukashe Stadium has a capacity of 20 000.
+Mdantsane is home to the Sisa Dukashe Stadium, a multi-purpose soccer and rugby stadium opened in 1973.
 The stadium has hosted the SuperSport Rugby Challenge and is also an alternative home ground to the Port Elizabeth Premier Soccer League outfit Chippa United.
 The stadium hosts a number of boxing tournaments and local music events during the year.

 Mdantsane is regarded as the boxing mecca of South Africa having produced many boxers who have not only claimed South African but also international titles.
 Mdantsane was thrust into the boxing spotlight by Nkosana "Happyboy" Mgxaji when he defeated Durban fighter Moses Mthembu in a non-title fight at Sisa Dukashe Stadium, NU2, Mdantsane on 2 September 1972.
 Mgxaji went on to win the SA Junior Lightweight title in 1973.

 Since then Mdantsane has gone on to produce 50 national and 23 international boxing champions including the former IBF super bantamweight champion Vuyani "The Beast" Bungu, IBF world bantamweight Welcome Ncita, WBO light flyweight champion Masibulele “Hawk” Makepula, former IBF Champion Noni Tenge and Zolani Tete.
 Mdantsane has not only produced excellent boxers but also award-winning mentors like Balekile Sam and Mzimasi Mnguni.

 Professor Njabulo Ndebele in his book 'Behind sweaty windows’ describes boxing as a core element in the township's culture.
 "Boxing is a street sport in Mdantsane..All the world champions started boxing from the streets, in the classrooms of Mdantsane’s school...For the young men boxing is “a field we ploughed with no skills and resources...It’s part of the community culture, and entertainment.
 It has also given the community of Mdantsane a sense of communal identity.”
 In April 2016, South African billionaire Patrice Motsepe donated R1 million worth of gym equipment is to be distributed to 57 clubs in Mdantsane.

+Art of Mdantsane

+Many visual artists of Mdantsane have exhibited their works in East London and abroad.
+Dr Amitabh Mitra, a visual artist, English poet and an orthopaedic surgeon has exhibited his multiple works on life in Mdantsane in solo and group exhibitions in East London and abroad.

+Transport

+The N2 freeway skirts Mdantsane to the north leading eastwards to East London and westwards to Qonce (King Williams Town).

+The R102 regional route which was the historic main road between Qonce and East London prior to the construction of the N2 leads south-eastwards to East London and north-westwards to Ntabozuko (Berlin) and Qonce.

+Mdantsane Access Road also serves as a linkage between Mdantsane and East London, running parallel to the R102.
+Unlike the N2 and R102, this route runs towards the city centre of East London rather than the northern suburbs.